vunxiuxuan/X-UniTech/README.md

 # Introduction
 This engineering documentation details comprehensive aspects of the car’s mobility management, power and sensor systems, obstacle detection and avoidance, construction design, integration of third-party sensors, and the improvements that were made throughout our preparation for the World Robot Olympiad (WRO) Open Championship in Manila, Philippines 2025 under the Future Engineers Category.

-# Content
-**schemes** This folder contains one or several schematic diagrams in the form of JPEG, PNG, or PDF of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they connect.

-**src** This folder contains all the programming flowcharts and all programming used to participate in the WRO 2024 Future Engineers Category.

-**pictures-team & vehicle** This folder contains photos of the team participating in the WRO, photos of the vehicle (from all sides and bottom views) and photo shown in documentation.

-**video** This folder contains video.md file that demonstrates how the robot functions to solve both tasks.

-**models** This folder contains the 3D design of the vehicle in .lxf and the rendered model of the vehicle.

-**other** This folder contains other files which can be used to understand how to prepare the vehicle for the competition.

 # X-Unitech Team, Malaysia
 Proudly from Malaysia, X-UniTech is a three-member engineering team specializing in the development of autonomous vehicles.
 Our team is responsible for the end-to-end design, construction, and integration of the vehicle's mechanical and electronic systems to ensure optimal performance.
 Meet our members: